gonzzdev/gonzzdev/README.md

 <p>
    <strong>Visual designer and aspiring frontend developer driven to excel in this profession.
 Proficient in design software and web development tools and technologies.
 I have contributed to a
-diverse range of projects and keep improving my abilities through research and work. <em>Based in Nuevo Vallarta, México.
-Working everywhere.</em>
+diverse range of projects and keep improving my abilities through research and work.
+Based in <em>Nuevo Vallarta, México</em>.
+Working <em>everywhere.</em>
 </strong>
 </p>